apiato/documentation/_docs/components/transporters.md

 <a name="definition-principles"></a>
 ### Definition & Principles

-Transporters is a name choosen by Apiato for DTO's (Data Transfer Objects).
+Transporters is a name chosen by Apiato for DTO's (Data Transfer Objects).
-Transporters are used to pass user data (comming from Requests, Commands, or other places) from place to another (Actions to Tasks / Controller to Action / Command to Action / ...).
+Transporters are used to pass user data (coming from Requests, Commands, or other places) from place to another (Actions to Tasks / Controller to Action / Command to Action / ...).

 They are very useful for reducing the number of parameters in functions, which prevents the duplication of the long parameters.

 Apiato uses [this package](https://github.com/fireproofsocks/dto) for the DTO.
 Refer to the [dto package wiki](https://github.com/fireproofsocks/dto/wiki) for more details.